 Another favorite is the Movie Stars’ Homes Tour, which passes by Rodeo Drive and all of the Holywood landmarks, but also takes you deep into the Hollywood Hills to see the homes of people like Halle Berry, Sandra Bullock, Simon Cowell, Katy Perry, Tom Cruise, Madonna, Ellen DeGeneres and David and Victoria Beckham - Book Online and Save $5!!

-19. Aquarium of the Pacific (1998) has 12,500 animals from over 650 different species, with enough exhibit space to fill three football fields.
+19. Aquarium of the Pacific (1998) is ranked as a top 5 aquarium in America on our list of the 25 Best Aquariums In America.
+It has 12,500 animals from over 650 different species, with enough exhibit space to fill three football fields.
 This aquarium re-creates three areas of the Pacific: the warm Baja and Southern California regions, the Bering Sea and chilly northern Pacific, and faraway tropical climes, including impressive re-creations of a lagoon and barrier reef.
 See over 150 sharks (some you can touch) in a 90,000-gallon habitat to delicate sea horses, moon jellies, and gaggles of tropical birds within the Lorikeet Forest.
 Learn little-known aquatic facts at the many educational exhibits, or come nose-to-nose with sea lions, moray eels, and other inhabitants of giant tanks, up to nearly three stories high.
 Admission is $25 for adults, $22 for seniors and $13 for children.

 20. Six Flags Magic Mountain (1971) has more roller coasters than any other park in the world.
 It’s located north of LA in Valencia, California on 260 acres with over 100 rides, games and attractions, including 18 roller coasters and 5 water rides.
 Prepare to ride X2, the world’s only 5th dimensional roller coaster, Tatsu, the tallest, fastest and longest flying coaster, Scream, Southern California’s first floorless coaster, Deja Vu, a looping, boomerang coaster, Goliath, the giant among coasters, Superman The Escape, Batman the Ride, The Riddler’s Revenge and many more.
 Children will enjoy the Bugs Bunny World section of the park.
 Those going between mid-June through September will want to consider visiting their adjacent water park, Hurricane Harbor.
 Six Flags admission is $60 for adults and $35 for children.